 Our kindergarten program is large, stimulating and fast-moving, with many transitions and multiple specialists for children to get to know.
 Upon review, and after much thought, research and experience, we have instituted an Age Cap and Cutoff policy.
-A child must have a birthdate between May 1, 2018 to July 1, 2019 to enter kindergarten in the 2024-25 academic school year.
-Applications for kindergarten begin mid-August 2023 and are due December 8, 2023.
+A child must have a birthdate between May 1, 2019 to July 1, 2020 to enter kindergarten in the 2025-26 academic school year.
+Applications for kindergarten begin August 1, 2024 and are due December 6, 2024.

 Each year we enroll approximately 50 new students into our kindergarten class, representing a broad range of zip codes and preschools.
 We welcome applications for grades 1-5, but our openings in these grades are based upon attrition.
 It is possible that no openings will be available in those grades, but we invite highly qualified applicants to be part of our unranked wait-pool.
 This group of students is then considered if a spot opens between April and September.